armel50/cheapest_gas.CLI/README.md

 ## Usage

-TODO: Write usage instructions here
+The gem was design to provide information such as the name of the gas station, its price, and its address.To experiment with that code, run `bin/console` for an interactive prompt.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem onto your local machine, run `bundle exec cheapest_gas_CLI install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cheapest_gas_CLI.
+Bug reports and pull requests are welcome on GitHub at https://github.com/armel50/cheapest_gas.CLI.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License